- Media category

 'I could say that these pictures are about an obsessive Australian pastime.
 At the beach.
 Really, though, the concerns are simpler: an excuse, if one is needed, to work when light and space and attitude are open; where bodies and emotions are unveiled and made accessible; where the camera is given licence to divulge, yet does not intrude.'
 Fiona Hall 1986

 This photograph was taken with a large-format camera, which produces fine detail and requires careful composition of the subject.
 Although such a process does not usually allow for spontaneity, Hall invests the images with a relaxed attitude and carefree spirit.

-Judy Annear, Points of view: Australian photography 1985-95, 2005. no catalogue numbers
+Judy Annear, Points of view: Australian photography 1985-95, Sydney, 2005. no catalogue numbers

-Katherine Roberts (Australia) (Author), Heather Johnson (Author), Celebrating Paradise - The artist and the Northern Beaches: 1890 to 2000, Manly, 1999, 15, 21.
+Katherine Roberts, Celebrating Paradise - The artist and the Northern Beaches: 1890 to 2000, 'Light and life - artists of the Northern Beaches, 1950-2000', pg.
+11-16, Manly, 1999, 15, 21.

 See all 80 works